SH801/openwind/README.md

 national_parks__northern_ireland__pro
 ```

- The toolkit then amalgamates tables by *group*, as defined in the Open Wind open data portal [data.openwind.energy](https://data.openwind.energy) (see for example the group [Landscape and visual impacts](https://data.openwind.energy/group/landscape-and-visual-impacts)).
+ The toolkit then amalgamates tables by *group*, as defined in the Open Wind open data portal [data.openwind.energy](https://data.openwind.energy) (see, for example, the group [Landscape and visual impacts](https://data.openwind.energy/group/landscape-and-visual-impacts)).

- For example the following tables will be amalgamated to create the table `tipheight_any__landscape_and_visual_impacts`:
+The following tables, for example, will be amalgamated to create the table `tipheight_any__landscape_and_visual_impacts`:

 ```
 tipheight_any__areas_of_outstanding_natural_beauty